 - Full Control permission.
 Allows users to read, create, update, and delete any entity in a folder.
 A user with Full Control permission for a parent folder can also create subfolders in the parent folder.
 The ability for individuals with Full Control permission to create subfolders is specific to Treasure Data (v5).
-In Treasure Data (v4), only administrators can create folders.
+In Treasure Data (v4), only Only administrators can create folders in Audience Studio (Legacy).

 Folder-based permissions characteristics:

 - Users can be assigned either View permission or Full-control permissions to a folder.
 That permission applies to every entity that’s included in a folder, regardless of entity type (for example, segment, journeyfunnel, predictive scoring, and so on).

 - The policy-based database permissions policy is additive.

 Navigate to Control Panel > Policies.

 Select the Permissions tab and scroll down to Audience Studio.